Stuttering5 MINUTE READ

 Find a community of individuals who understand the challenges you’re going through.
 Know that you are not alone.
 Social connections stimulate the parasympathetic nervous system, the “rest and digest” response.

-Working with a licensed psychotherapist or counselor, along with a speech therapist trained to work with people who stutter, can help you manage your anxiety and experience the joy of connecting with others through speech.
+Working with a licensed psychotherapist or counselor, along with a speech therapist trained in stuttering therapy, can help you manage your anxiety and experience the joy of connecting with others through speech.
+Click here to get matched with a speech therapist who's experienced with stuttering and available when you are.